Battle of Stalingrad: September city battles

-In another part of the city, a Soviet platoon under the command of Sergeant Yakov Pavlov fortified a four-story building that oversaw a square 300 meters from the river bank, later called Pavlov's House.
+In another part of the city, a Soviet platoon under the command of Sergeant Yakov Pavlov fortified a four-story building that oversaw a square 300 metres from the river bank, which was later called "Pavlov's House".
 The soldiers surrounded it with minefields, set up machine-gun positions at the windows and breached the walls in the basement for better communications.
 The soldiers found about ten Soviet civilians hiding in the basement.
-They were not relieved, and not significantly reinforced, for two months.
+They were not relieved, nor significantly reinforced, for the length of the two month siege.
 The building was labelled Festung ("Fortress") on German maps.
-Sgt.
-Pavlov was awarded the Hero of the Soviet Union for his actions.
+Pavlov was awarded the Hero of the Soviet Union title for his actions.
+General Chuikov took note of the brutal efficiency of the defence of "Pavlov's House", stating that "Pavlov's small group of men, defending one house, killed more enemy soldiers than the Germans lost in taking Paris".

+Generalmajor Hans Doerr stated about the conditions of the battle that: